Dub, King of Scotland

-Dub mac Maíl Coluim (Modern Gaelic: Dubh mac Mhaoil Chaluim, /gd/), Dub mac Maíl Coluim is the Mediaeval Gaelic form.
+Dub mac Maíl Coluim (Note: Modern Gaelic: Dubh mac Mhaoil Chaluim (/gd/).
+Dub mac Maíl Coluim is the Mediaeval Gaelic form.
 The modern form, Dubh, has the sense of "dark" or "black".
-Sometimes anglicised as Duff MacMalcolm, this form was used in older histories, but is not commonly used today called Dén, "the Vehement" Duan Albanach, and "the Black" a direct translation of his name to modern English is Black Malcolmson (c.
-928–967) was king of Alba.
-He was son of Malcolm I and succeeded to the throne when Indulf was killed in 962.
+Sometimes anglicised as Duff MacMalcolm, this form was used in older histories, but is not commonly used today.) (c.
+928–967), called Dén ("the Vehement") and "the Black", was the king of Alba from 962.
+He was son of Malcolm I and succeeded to the throne when Indulf was killed.

 While later chroniclers such as John of Fordun supplied a great deal of information on Dub's life and reign, and Hector Boece in his The history and chronicles of Scotland tell tales of witchcraft and treason, almost all of them are rejected by modern historians.
 There are very few sources for the reign of Dub, of which the Chronicle of the Kings of Alba and a single entry in the Annals of Ulster are the closest to contemporary.

 The Chronicle records that during Dub's reign bishop Fothach, most likely bishop of St Andrews or of Dunkeld, died.
 The remaining report is of a battle between Dub and Cuilén, son of king Ildulb.
 Dub won the battle, fought "upon the ridge of Crup", in which Dunchad (Duncan), abbot of Dunkeld, sometimes supposed to be an ancestor of Crínán of Dunkeld, and Dubdon, the mormaer of Atholl, died.